 - Checking the slide on the arrow where the bowstring connects

 All in all, Bowfishing is a great sport.
 It does not require a lot of time to prep and does not require a lot of time and planning to go out.
 You can be in your PJs sitting at home and decide to go fishing on the creek or lake nearby all of a sudden and just hit the road without much of a prep.
-It does not matter what time of the day or night you make your decision, all you need is the equipment and you’re all set.
+It does not matter what time of the day or night you make your decision, all you need is the equipment, and you’re all set.

 What do you Hunt by Bowfishing?

-Not only that but it will help to modify your aim a little bit as well because if you’re looking down in the water from an angle, it will mess up your depth perception and make the objects appear closer than they are.
+Not only that, but it will help to modify your aim a little bit as well because if you’re looking down on the water from an angle, it will mess up your depth perception and make the objects appear closer than they are.